QuantumBFS/YaoLang.jl/README.md

 #### Control

-`control` is parsed as a special reserved function (means you cannot overload it) in each program, like QBIR, its first argument is the control location with signs as control configurations and the second argument is a normal gate position argument introduce above.
+`@ctrl` is parsed as a keyword (means you cannot overload it) in each program, like QBIR, its first argument is the control location with signs as control configurations and the second argument is a normal gate position argument introduce above.

 #### Measure

-`measure` is another reserved special function parsed that has specific semantic in the IR (measure the locations passed to it).
+`@measure` is another reserved special function parsed that has specific semantic in the IR (measure the locations passed to it).

 ### Usage